 Perpetua (l.
-181-203 CE) is famous as an early Christian martyr who, along with her slave Felicitas, refused to renounce her faith and was executed for it.
-Scholar I. M. Plant notes that "in nearly every case, stories of Christian martyrs are fictional…the martyrdom of Perpetua, however, is generally taken to be an exception to this rule" (164).
-A citizen of Carthage, Perpetua was arrested during a persecution of Christians under the Roman emperor Septimus Severus c.
-202-203 CE.
+181-203) is famous as an early Christian martyr who, along with her slave Felicitas, refused to renounce her faith and was executed for it.
+Scholar I. M. Plant notes that "in nearly every case, stories of Christian martyrs are fictional ... the martyrdom of Perpetua, however, is generally taken to be an exception to this rule" (164).
+A citizen of Carthage, Perpetua was arrested during a local persecution of Christians in c.
+202-203 under the reign of Roman emperor Septimius Severus (r.
+193-211).
 She was 22 at the time and nursing her newborn when she was taken to prison.
 Her father, a pagan in good standing with authorities, begged her to renounce her faith, but she refused and was executed along with Felicitas.
 Based on details of the original narrative concerning motherhood, scholars believe the account was written by a woman – the early part, perhaps, by Perpetua herself – which, as I. M. Plant points out, would make her story "the earliest extant Christian literature written by a woman" (165).

 Macrina the Younger (l. c.
-330-379 CE) was a Christian ascetic whose devotion to God inspired the work and life of her far more famous younger brothers, Saint Basil the Great (l. c.
-329-379 CE) and Saint Gregory of Nyssa (l. c.
-335 - c.
-395 CE).
+330-379) was a Christian ascetic whose devotion to God inspired the work and life of her far more famous younger brothers, Saint Basil the Great (l. c.
+329-379) and Saint Gregory of Nyssa (l. c.
+335 to c.
+395).
 Macrina, like many of the others on this list, was born to wealthy parents in Anatolia (modern-day Turkey) and arranged to marry well.
 When her fiancé died, she refused to marry anyone else and chose a life of chastity and prayer, claiming (as many other mystics did) that Christ was her bridegroom and she needed no other.
 Macrina practiced a rigid asceticism and devoted herself to the education of others, especially her younger brothers.
 After her father's death, she and her mother moved to an estate on the River Iris in Pontus where she established a Christian community devoted to perfecting their relationship with God and was frequently consulted by pilgrims who came to seek her counsel.

 Eudocia (l. c.
-400-460 CE) was one of the most prolific writers of her time who created numerous works on Christian themes which, like Proba's work, drew on pre-Christian literature.
+400-460) was one of the most prolific writers of her time, who created numerous works on Christian themes which, like Proba's work, drew on pre-Christian literature.
 She was born in Athens and named Athenais before converting to Christianity around the age of 20 and taking the name Aelia Eudocia following her baptism.
-Her works were quite popular and ranged from a cento drawing on Homer to poetry about her husband's life and military victories, to saints' lives and Church history.
-She is probably best known for her work The Martyrdom of St. Cyprian which tells the story of the chaste Christian Justa, the attempts by the pagan sage Cyprian to seduce her, his conversion to Christianity, and martyrdom for his faith.
+Her works were quite popular and ranged from a cento drawing on Homer to poetry about her husband's life and military victories, to saints' lives and church history.
+She is probably best known for her work The Martyrdom of St. Cyprian, which tells the story of the chaste Christian Justa, the attempts by the pagan sage Cyprian to seduce her, his conversion to Christianity, and martyrdom for his faith.

 Egeria (also known as Etheria, l. c.
-380's CE) was a Christian traveler and writer known only from her work Itinerarium (also known as the Itinerarium Egeriae = Travels of Egeria).
+380s) was a Christian traveler and writer known only from her work Itinerarium (also known as the Itinerarium Egeriae = Travels of Egeria).
 Based on the text, she was a woman of the upper class who went on pilgrimage to significant sites mentioned in the Bible.
 She traveled through the regions of modern-day Turkey, Egypt, Israel, Lebanon, Jordan, Syria, Iraq, Iran, Kuwait, Saudi Arabia, and back to the region of Anatolia.
-Her work was popular enough to be copied and is recognized in the modern-day as completely unique for its time as it is a deeply personal account of Egeria's travels while also providing insight into the condition of the sites she visited, travel at the time, and – since it is written in Latin – how that language was written at the time.
+Her work was popular enough to be copied and is recognized in the modern-day as completely unique for its time as it is a deeply personal account of Egeria's travels while also providing insight into the condition of the sites she visited, how one traveled, and – since it was composed in Latin – how that language was written at the time.

 The contributions of these women were recognized by their male contemporaries who included accounts of their lives in their works on male saints.
 Amma Syncletica was so highly regarded she was given her own biography, and Saint Jerome praised Paula in his works.
-The works of Proba and Eudocia seem to have been widely read, judging from copies, and even though Egeria's work was not discovered until the 19th century CE, it was recognized then as appearing in excerpt form in other works from shortly after her time.
+The works of Proba and Eudocia seem to have been widely read, judging from the number of copies, and even though Egeria's work was not discovered until the 19th century, it was recognized then as appearing in excerpt form in other works from shortly after her time.

 Women's history has often been relegated to the shadow world: felt but not seen.
 Many of our Church fathers became prominent because of women.
 Many of these fathers were educated and supported by strong women, and some are even credited with founding movements that were actually begun by the women in their lives.
 (3)

 As the Church developed from its legitimization by Constantine through the Middle Ages, women lost more and more ground in equal rights and basic dignity.
-The medieval Church considered women dangerous temptresses to be avoided by any pious man, stained by the original sin of duplicitous Eve, and even their association with the Virgin Mary could not fully redeem their nature.
-The most probable cause for the exclusion of women of great merit from Church history is simply that they did not fit the Church's narrative of devout and pious men vs. devious, sinful women and, when faced with the choice of changing that narrative or changing history, the past was quietly erased.
+The medieval Church encouraged the view of women as dangerous temptresses to be avoided by any pious man, stained by the original sin of duplicitous Eve, and even their association with the Virgin Mary could not fully redeem their nature.
+The most probable cause for the exclusion of women of great merit from church history is simply that they did not fit the Church's narrative of devout and pious men vs. devious, sinful women and, when faced with the choice of changing that narrative or changing history, the past was modified.